 The Bachelor of Arts degree provides a liberal arts-fine arts education in art history.
 Art history provides practice in analysis, interpretation, critical thinking, and writing skills.
 This degree is good preparation for a student planning to work toward an advanced degree in art history.

 This course will help students understand both leadership and professional responsibilities of art history in the workplace.
-They will have the opportunity to put their skills to use in an encouraging and enlightening introduction to .
+They will have the opportunity to put their skills to use in an encouraging and enlightening introduction to a possible career choice in the field of art history.
 Students will have the opportunity to practice curating, preparing, judging, researching, writing, etc. This will help to prepare them to contribute to their field.

 c.
 Student population served.